funkhaus/vuehaus/README.md

             * Employee Bio
             * ...
     ```
 1. Figure out which pages are necessary to the structure of the site.
-Give those pages GUIDs and prevent non-Dev deletion.
+Give those pages Developer IDs and prevent non-Dev deletion.
 Example:

-    > Front Page, About, and Our Employees all have child pages, so we'll give them GUIDs of 'front-page', 'about', and 'employees', respectively, as well as lock them.
+    > Front Page, About, and Our Employees all have child pages, so we'll give them Developer IDs of 'front-page', 'about', and 'employees', respectively, as well as lock them.

 1. Create conditions in `add_routes_to_json`:

     ```
     array(
         ''                                  => 'FrontPage',
-        path_from_guid('about')             => 'About',
+        path_from_developer_id('about')             => 'About',
-        path_from_guid('employees)          => 'EmployeesGrid',
+        path_from_developer_id('employees)          => 'EmployeesGrid',
-        path_from_guid('about', '/:child')  => 'AboutChildGeneric',
+        path_from_developer_id('about', '/:child')  => 'AboutChildGeneric',
-        path_from_guid('employees', '/:employee') => 'EmployeeDetail'
+        path_from_developer_id('employees', '/:employee') => 'EmployeeDetail'
     );
     ```